voborgus/lmru--tech/content/en/_index.md

 {{< blocks/it color="primary" height="max" icon-right="laptop-code" >}}
 Being an IT, we want to build Retailer — technology company-platform.

-Our mission is bring autonomy to product teams, support it with tools and governance to increase productivity and ensure the required level of quality.

 <h5>500+ IT connected people divided into ≈100 product teams and 20 domains.</h5>

 {{< /blocks/it >}}